lightpriest/vizceral-traffic-proxy/README.md

 vizceral-traffic-proxy
 ======================

-A web server that acts as a proxy between a vizceral clients and the metrics server.
+A web server that acts as a proxy between vizceral clients and the metrics server.
 It currently only supports prometheus, but adding new backends should be easy enough.